 Notice how these examples are results-oriented and small enough to do in a single session (with a quick follow-up session for fine-tuning).
 A BSO is not a long-term offer and not designed to create massive results, and that’s okay!

-Your goal is to get on the phone with your clients and blow their minds in 90 minutes (and answer questions in a 30-minute follow-up call).
+Your goal is to get on the phone with your clients and blow their minds in 90 minutes (and then answer their questions in a 30-minute follow-up call).
 That’s it.

 Do this well and your business will skyrocket, guaranteed.